njokuScript/ripple-pay/README.md

 ## Background

-ripplePay is an XRP cryptocurrency mobile (iOS and Android) transferring system that allows currency conversion with over 60 other cryptocurrencies.
-Ripple has disrupted the conventional banking system, and will continue to reform and change the world with this user-facing application.
+ripplePay is an XRP cryptocurrency payment mobile (iOS and Android) app that allows currency conversion with over 60 other cryptocurrencies.

-## Enter ripplePay.
-A Robust Ripple XRP cryptocurrency mobile transferring platform.
-Ripple has disrupted the conventional banking system, and will continue to reform and change the world with ripplePay.

 ## Sending Ripple Cross-platform to Gatehub Wallet
 <br><br>